-Legal Lot (coastal).
-See "Legal Lot of Record" A lot that was lawfully created under both the Subdivision Map Act and the Coastal Act and has received the necessary Map Act approval and a Coastal Permit.
+Legal Lot-(coastal).
+A lot that was lawfully created under both the Subdivision Map Act and the Coastal Act and has received the necessary Map Act approval and a Coastal Permit.
 (See "Legal Lot of Record")

 Legal Lot of Record.
 A parcel is considered to be a legal lot of record under the Subdivision Map Act if it was created in conformance with any of the following criteria: